U.S. says infant formula makers must test for germs, nutrients

 In 2010, Abbott Laboratories recalled 5 million containers of its Similac products because of possible contamination from insect parts.
 Mead Johnson Nutrition Co in 2011 saw its shares fall when stores pulled some powdered versions of its Enfamil product over concerns about infection, although the FDA later said a recall was not needed.

-While public health officials generally say breast milk is best for babies, they acknowledge that many infants get all or part of their nutrition through formula.
-The new rule, the FDA said, is aimed at establishing "good manufacturing practices" that many companies have already adopted voluntarily.
+While public health officials generally say breast milk is best for babies, they acknowledge that many infants get some or part of their nutrition through formula.
+The new rule, FDA said, is aimed at establishing so-called "good manufacturing practices" that many companies have already adopted voluntarily.

-It only applies to formula marketed for "for use by healthy infants without unusual medical or dietary problems," the FDA said in a statement.
+It also only applies to formula marketed for "for use by healthy infants without unusual medical or dietary problems," FDA said in a statement.

-While the FDA does not approve infant formula products before they can be sold, companies under the rule must also test their products' nutrient content and show that their formulas can "support normal physical growth," the agency said.
-The International Formula Council said it strongly supported finalization of the regulation.
+While the FDA does not approve infant formula products before they can be sold, under the rule companies must also test their products' nutrient content and show that their formulas can "support normal physical growth," the agency said.
+Representatives for the International Association of Infant Food Manufacturers, the Switzerland-based group that represents the industry, could not be immediately reached for comment.
+Representatives for the International Formula Council, another industry group, also could not be immediately reached.

-“As an industry, we are proud of our record and support any effort that further advances infant formula safety and quality,” Mardi Mountford, executive vice president of the industry group, said in a statement.